expo/koa-identify/README.md

 When you use this middleware, two cookies will be created on each browser client.

-* `this.browserId`: a 32 character base64 string prefixed with `b:`.
+* `this.browserId`: a 32 character base64 string prefixed with `b-`.
 This is stored in a browser cookie that identifies that browser until the browser's cookies are cleared

-* `this.sessionId`: a 32 character base64 string prefixed with `s:`.
+* `this.sessionId`: a 32 character base64 string prefixed with `s-`.
 This is stored in a session cookie that identifies the browser until the session is over

 When a browser or session is seen for the first time and the cookie is set, `this.browserIdCreated` and/or `this.sessionIdCreated` will be set to true.